 A multi-storey car park which serves St James’s Hospital neighbours the site, and the importance of leaving its foundations undisturbed during excavation had to be considered.

 The foundation will be a shallow raft with steps to facilitate the change in ground level across the site.
 This approach reduces the amount of excavation required and will need retaining wall elements, providing additional stiffness.
 The raft will also allow gases released from the made ground to be ventilated effectively and safely.
-The steep site means that additional retaining will be required to support the surrounding 4.5 m-high landscaped area, for which a gabion retaining wall is considered the best solution.
+The steep site means that additional retaining will be required to support the surrounding 4.5 m-high landscaped area, for which an exposed aggregate, reinforced concrete wall is considered the best solution.

 Cancer care centre in Leeds comprising a trio of interconnected timber pots with landscaped roofs